VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Experiments

 \subsection{Quantitative and Qualitative Results}

 We compare VAD-GS with several baseline approaches \cite{3dgs, ost2021neural, wu2023mars, yang2023emernerf, yan2024street, pvg, omnire}.
 Evaluation metrics, including the peak signal-to-noise ratio (PSNR), the structural similarity index measure (SSIM), and the learned perceptual image patch similarity (LPIPS), are used to quantify models' performance.
 As shown in Table \ref{table1.waymo}, VAD-GS consistently outperforms all baseline methods across all evaluation metrics on the Waymo Open dataset.
 In particular, VAD-GS improves PSNR by $\sim$2.8\% and PSNR* (evaluated on dynamic objects only) by $\sim$3.6\%.
 These improvements can be primarily attributed to the complemented geometry, which effectively suppresses photometric distortions in erroneously exposed Gaussians.
 VAD-GS also outperforms the second-best method in terms of SSIM and LPIPS by 0.012 and 0.032, respectively, owing to its more complete and high-fidelity reconstruction of geometry and appearance, which in turn enhances photometric consistency.
-However, these performance gains reflect the potential of our densification strategy only to a limited extent, as existing baselines report single-camera results on the Waymo Open dataset.
+However, these improvements reflect the potential of our strategy only to a limited extent, as existing baselines report reconstruction results achieved using only the forward-facing camera from the Waymo Open dataset.
 To ensure fair comparison, we have to adopt the same settings, which restrict the exploitation of cross-camera cues, a key advantage of VAD-GS.